duckietown/book-opmanual-duckiebot/src/demos/index.md

 (db-demos)=
 # Introduction to Demos

-This section lists all Duckietown _demos_.
-By _demos_ we mean behaviors that are easily executed, but not explained.
+This section lists some Duckietown _demos_.
+By _demos_ we mean behaviors that are easily executed, but not necessarily well-explained.
 Demos are useful for doing rather than learning, e.g., to quickly test a behavior or showcase it in outreach circumstances.

 - **Supported**: these are polished demos that are actively maintained.
 You should be able to follow the instructions and obtain the expected outcomes without errors.